mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 ### LU Tables

-- **FABRIC_TDM_ROOT** - this is the Root table of each LU.
+- **FABRIC_TDM_ROOT**, the Root table of each LU.
 This table contains the following columns:

-  - K2_TDM_EID - populated by the LU instance ID.
+  - K2_TDM_EID, populated by the LU instance ID.
-  - IID - populated by the entity ID without the concatenation of the source environment, version name and version datetime.
+  - IID, populated by the entity ID without the concatenation of the source environment, version name and version datetime.
-  - SOURCE_ENV - population by the source environment name of the TDM task.
+  - SOURCE_ENV, populated by the source environment name of the TDM task.
-  - TASK_NAME - version name.
+  - TASK_NAME, version name.
 Populated by a [DataFlux](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux) task by the task name.
-  - TIMESTAMP - version datetime.
+  - TIMESTAMP, version datetime.
 Populated by a [DataFlux](/articles/TDM/tdm_overview/02_tdm_glossary.md#data-flux) task.

   **Example:**